 Internationally acclaimed work, Imagine Finding Me, has become the most exhibited work having been shown in over sixteen countries.
 My work is written in many publications and academic books, such as being included in a series of text books for Norwegian High School.

-Work can be found in numerous international museums, such as Tokyo Photographic Art Museum; Huis Marseille Museum, Amsterdam; Science Museum Collection, UK; Wilson Centre of Photography and Smithonian National Museum of Asian Art.
+Work can be found in numerous international museums, such as Tokyo Photographic Art Museum; Huis Marseille Museum, Amsterdam; Science Museum Collection, UK; Wilson Centre of Photography and Smithsonian National Museum of Asian Art.
 I have also published four books in Japan as a writer.